JohnnyMcCaffery/Tic_Tac_Toe/README.md

 ## TIC TAC TOE PLUS 1

    * The number you select will be incremented by one, so you have to think a head.

+### TIC TAC TOE MINUS 1
+   * The number you select will be decremented by one, so you have to think a head.